 But getting this work done isn’t just a matter of a team of Signfitters turning up at a tram depot with armfuls of vinyl creative.

-Final installation is always the result of a chain of coordinated, behind-the-scenes administrative steps involving the vetting of creative designs, liaison with Yarra Trams and APN, and the warehousing and delivery – in full and on-time – of the various panels that comprise tram-wrap creative.
+Final installation is always the result of a chain of coordinated, behind-the-scenes administrative steps involving the vetting of creative designs, liaison with Yarra Trams and JCDecaux, and the warehousing and delivery – in full and on-time – of the various panels that comprise tram-wrap creative.
 Also essential is effective personnel assignment, in turn dependent upon thorough permit and induction administration.